drivendataorg/zamba/README.md

 $ zamba train --data-dir path/to/videos --labels path_to_labels.csv
 ```

 The newly trained model will be saved to a folder in the current working directory called `zamba_{model_name}`.
-For example, a model finetuned from the provided `time_distributed` model (the default) will be saved in `zamba_time_distributed`.
+For example, a model finetuned from the pretrained `time_distributed` model (the default) will be saved in `zamba_time_distributed`.
 The folder will contain a model checkpoint as well as training configuration, model hyperparameters, and test and validation metrics.

 The labels csv must have columns for both filepath and label.
 Filepaths should be either full paths or relative to `data-dir`.

-To see all possible options to can pass to `train`, run `zamba train --help` or see the All Optional Arguments page of the [docs](https://zamba.drivendata.org/docs/).
+To see all possible options to pass to `train`, run `zamba train --help` or see the All Optional Arguments page of the [docs](https://zamba.drivendata.org/docs/).
 For more details, see the [tutorial](https://zamba.drivendata.org/docs/train-tutorial/).

 ### Running the `zamba` test suite

-The included `Makefile` contains code that uses pytest to run all tests in `zamba/tests`.
+The included [`Makefile`](https://github.com/drivendataorg/zamba/blob/master/Makefile) contains code that uses pytest to run all tests in `zamba/tests`.

 The command is (from the project root):